algobulls/algobulls_help_site/docs/member/Books/fundbook.md

 ![Filters](imgs/fb3.png)

-`Date Range (Start to End Date)` - Here you can select a date range to view the table for the selected category (if any)
+`Date Range (Start to End Date)` - Here you can select a date range to view the table for the selected category (if any).

 ![Filters](imgs/fb4.png)